kubernetes/community/contributors/devel/e2e-tests.md

 * If you're hacking around with the federation control plane deployment itself, you can quickly re-deploy the federation control plane Kubernetes manifests without tearing any resources down.
-  To re-deploy the federation control plane after running `-up` for the first time:
+  To re-deploy the federation control plane after running `--up` for the first time:

   ```sh
   $ federation/cluster/federation-up.sh